darekf77/tnp/docs/CI-CD.md

 - security level<br>
 <br>

-..each release type may suit you better than the others.
+each release type may suit you better than the others.

 ----
 ✅ - DONE  <br>